 Consideration of the O2 visa eligibility requires a more detailed look at the O1 visa classification.
 Specifically, that the O-1 comprises two distinct categories: the O-1A visa and the O-1B visa.

 The O-1A visa is for individuals with an extraordinary ability in the sciences, education, business or athletics.
 The O2’s assistance must be an “integral part” of the O-1A’s activity.

 The O1B visa is for those with an extraordinary ability in the arts, or extraordinary achievement in the motion picture or television industry.
 The O2’s assistance must be “essential” to the completion of the O1B’s production.

-How to apply for an O2 visa
+How do I apply for an O2 visa?

 Both the O1 and O2 visas are petition-based visas.
 This means a US sponsor will first need to file a petition on behalf of the beneficiary (applicant) with USCIS using Form I-129, Petition for Nonimmigrant Worker.

 The filing petitioner could be the US employer of the O1 visa holder or, alternatively, a US agent acting on behalf of a foreign employer.